 Best Pokemon Games

 For Sudoku lovers, there are these kinds of puzzles.
-A timeless classic with a Pokemon twist that was perfect for gamers on-the-go.
-Unfortunately not much else was included in this title, so it’s hard to pin this any higher.
-But, as a puzzle game, it was solid.
+A timeless classic with a Pokemon twist that is perfect for gamers on the go.
+Unfortunately not much else is included in this title, so it’s hard to pin this any higher.
+But, as a puzzle game, it is solid.

-The story was simple, having you meet a wild Pikachu and convince him to be your friend.
+The story is simple, you meet a wild Pikachu and convince him to be your friend.
 As you went through the days you grew closer only to have it come to a head when you finally reached day 365, then things took a turn for the sad.